innoobijr/adjointschool-24-cp/submission.md

 <img alt="" src="https://raw.githubusercontent.com/innoobijr/adjointschool-24-cp/main/img/context.png" style="width:50.0%" />
 </figure>

-Using the definitions of term rewriting given in Section
+Using the definitions of term rewriting given, we will now define term graph rewriting.
-<a href="#" data-reference-type="ref" data-reference="">5</a>, we will
-now define term graph rewriting.

-**Instance, redex, and context**
+**IV.a Instance, redex, and context**

 **Definition 10** ((Hyper-)graph Rewriting System). *A hypergraph rewriting system &#10216;*&#931;*,&#8198;&#8475;&#10217; consists of a signature *&#931;* and a set of &#8475; of rules over *&#931;*.*

-When proving confluence in hypergraphs, our goal is to find *isomorphic graphs*.
+When proving confluence in hypergraphs, the goal is to find *isomorphic graphs*.
 It is a view of confluence that considers hypergraphs transformation "up to isomorphism".